CoryXie/coryxie.github.io/_posts/2015-12-01-ZFS-FUSE-Project-Structure.md

 <img src="{{ site.baseurl }}/images/2015-12-01-1/zfs-fuse-lib-libnvpair-sources.png" alt="ZFS-FUSE libnvpair Library Sources">

-* Library `libsolcompat` implements or translates all necessary Solaris-specific functions into glibc functions.
+* Library `libsolcompat` implements or translates all necessary Solaris user space specific functions into glibc functions.

 This `libsolcompat` makes all `#include`s to be exactly the same between the original ZFS source files and the Linux port.